Legacy (Poco album)

-Legacy is the seventeenth studio album by the country rock band Poco, released in 1989.
-The album reunited the five original members of the group (from the Pickin' Up the Pieces album) and contained two top-40 singles, "Call It Love" and "Nothin' to Hide".
+Legacy is a studio album by the American country rock band Poco, released in 1989.
+The album reunited the five original members of the group.
+It contained two top-40 singles, "Call It Love" and "Nothin' to Hide".

 Legacy was the second Poco album to be certified gold.

+Critical reception

+The Vancouver Sun wrote that the album "eschews the simple beauty of [Richie] Furay's work with the Springfield for the slick, sappy MOR sound of '70s California country rock."